-It’s completely normal to feel that your mental health may be affected as lockdown starts to lift, due to concerns about whether it’s safe to go back to work.
-Anxiety can cause uncontrollable worrying and physical symptoms such as shortness of breath or heart palpitations.
+Local lockdowns mean different rules for different areas.
+So when your job can frequently take you to different areas, it’s completely normal to feel that your mental health is affected by concerns about whether it’s safe to continue working at this time.
+Anxiety can cause uncontrollable worrying and even physical symptoms like shortness of breath and heart palpitations.

 Long, lonely hours on the road, especially when passenger numbers remain lower than usual, have the potential to affect your mental health.
 You may also be facing more stresses and concerns caused by the lockdown period – fears for your health and that of your loved ones, uncertainty about the future, and financial worries.